COVID-19 EMERGENCY RESPONSE FUND FOR BRAZILIAN INDIGENOUS PEOPLES

 All funds raised for Abralin’s COVID-19 Emergency Response Fund for Brazilian Indigenous Peoples go directly to support Native organizations on the front lines of COVID-19.

 Please donate to the Abralin’s COVID-19 Emergency Response Fund for Brazilian Indigenous People here.

-ARYON RODRIGUES FUNDING
+ARYON RODRIGUES FUND

-The aim of Aryon Rodrigues Funding is to finance projects of documentation and description of Brazilian indigenous languages.
+The aim of Aryon Rodrigues Fund is to finance projects of documentation and description of Brazilian indigenous languages.
 Documenting and describing languages is crucial to preserve endangered indigenous languages and a very useful stage in the revitalization of those languages.
 The Associação Brasileira de Linguística will manage the funding.